Skip to main content

 • Prove a theorem or problem result, implement a related algorithm, and discuss complexity and edge cases.

-• Solve BIO, Project Euler or UKMT-style problems and compare brute-force methods with better algorithms.
+• Solve BIO, Project Euler Or UKMT-style problems and compare brute-force methods with better algorithms.

 • Model a network, recurrence, random process or optimisation problem in code.